allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

   task.upload_artifact(name='folder', artifact_object='/path/to/folder')
   ```

-* Register links to network-stored object (i.e. a URL where the scheme is supported by ClearML such as `http://`, `https://`,
+* Register links to network-stored objects (i.e. a URL where the scheme is supported by ClearML such as `http://`, `https://`,
   `s3://`, `gs://`, or `azure://`).
 The artifact will only be added as a URL and will not be uploaded.

   ```python